bryanchen21/starbucks_offers_analysis/README.md

 3. <ins>Data Modeling  </ins>

-Using the master dataset, we create a model to predict whether the offer worked using the list of predictors below:
+Using the master dataset, we create a model to predict whether the offer worked using the list of features below:

 a) whether the offer was viewed.